Scotland’s best driving roads and scenic drives are waiting…

 Distance: 90 miles (145 km)

-This year is an especially exciting one for Scotland when it comes to road trips with the unveiling of the brand new Snow Roads Scenic Route.
-Due to launch officially later this year, this stunner of a route weaves through the outstandingly beautiful landscapes of the eastern Cairngorms as well as the charming Highland towns of Royal Deeside including Braemar, Ballater and Tomintoul.
+The Snow Roads Scenic Route is one of the newest additions to the best driving routes in Scotland.
+Officially launched this year, this stunner of a route weaves through the outstandingly beautiful landscapes of the eastern Cairngorms as well as the charming Highland towns of Royal Deeside including Braemar, Ballater and Tomintoul.
 Scaling the highest public road in Great Britain – the eponymous Snow Road – this driving route offers everything from castles to distilleries, tumbling waterfalls to free-roaming herds of deer.
 It’s also a dream to Instagram.
 Pull over at its three ‘Scenic Route Installations’, outdoor artworks that merge seamlessly with the surrounding landscape and are designed just so to allow you to capture that perfect shot.

-Find our more about the Snow Roads Scenic Route and watch this space…
+Find out more about the Snow Roads Scenic Route.

 AN EMPTY ROAD SKIRTS THE EDGE OF THE NARROW CHANNEL OF THE KYLES OF BUTE OF ARGYLL’S SECRET COAST